bprin87/Doughnuts/README.md

 # Doughnuts
-Doughnut website for a university project
+Doughnut website for a university project built using React